bschlief/tftp-client/README.md

-A simple netascii-only tftp client in Python.
+A simple netascii-only tftp client in Python for getting files.
+Write requests not supported (yet).

 Usage
 -----